 So, once and for all, I am going to put this sucker to rest.

 - Why do I think these things can be ranked?
-Two reasons: unlike in the past, the Google Places listing is now indexed.
+Two reasons: unlike in the past, the Google My Business listing is now indexed.
 Two, most all the data on the page is also indexed.
 If I didn’t know better, this is starting to sound like a website…check it:

 - More or less, I have been using the same ranking techniques for Google Places for 2+ years.
 I am bored, and it’s time to go back to the drawing board and shake things up.